standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ## Modeling Process

-This tutorial guides you in a step by step process to build a basic clinical data model that directly references FHIR **resource**s.
+This tutorial guides you in a step by step process to build a basic clinical data model that directly references FHIR resources.
 It also illustrates the modeling practice briefly described in the [CIMPL Authoring Guide](cimpl6Authoring.md#using-cimpl-to-create-fhir-based-models).

 The steps are briefly summarized here: